ejagnes/flexible_switch_2ISP/correlation/README.md

 3 -> Co-tuned from Hebbian + counter-tuned from anti-Hebbian (figure 10)

-It will take approximately 15 minutes to run ~80 minutes of simulation time (more or less depending on your processor).
+It will take approximately 10 minutes to run 60 minutes of simulation time (more or less depending on your processor).
-It consists of 100 trials for each input signal, for 9 different step inputs, and for 3 cases.
 The figure will be generated automatically once simulation is over.

 ## Folders